bazelbuild/bazel/docs/cpp.md

 )
 ```

-This expresses that the "sandwich" library depends on the "bread" library,
+This expresses that the `sandwich` library depends on the `bread` library,
-which depends on the "flour" library.
+which depends on the `flour` library.

 Adding include paths
 --------------------